claytonketner/CSCI200_FactorySim/Data-Classes.md

 ***

 ### Part
-      This class defines a parts and its attributes.
+      This class defines a part and its attributes.

 * Member Data:
      * private String name, description - name and description of the part